gumeo/fastqq/README.md

 N_test <- c(1e3,1e4,1e5,1e6,1e8)
 time_method('fastqq','qq')
 #> [1] "Timing fastqq::qq with 1000 points"
-#> 0.025 sec elapsed
+#> 0.023 sec elapsed
 #> [1] "Timing fastqq::qq with 10000 points"
-#> 0.025 sec elapsed
+#> 0.024 sec elapsed
 #> [1] "Timing fastqq::qq with 1e+05 points"
 #> 0.025 sec elapsed
 #> [1] "Timing fastqq::qq with 1e+06 points"
-#> 0.127 sec elapsed
+#> 0.126 sec elapsed
 #> [1] "Timing fastqq::qq with 1e+08 points"
-#> 9.803 sec elapsed
+#> 9.795 sec elapsed
 N_test <- c(1e3,1e4,1e5,1e6)
 time_method('qqman','qq')
 #> [1] "Timing qqman::qq with 1000 points"
 #> 0.003 sec elapsed
 #> [1] "Timing qqman::qq with 10000 points"
-#> 0.025 sec elapsed
+#> 0.024 sec elapsed
 #> [1] "Timing qqman::qq with 1e+05 points"
-#> 0.241 sec elapsed
+#> 0.237 sec elapsed
 #> [1] "Timing qqman::qq with 1e+06 points"
-#> 2.482 sec elapsed
+#> 2.439 sec elapsed
 ```

-So we can expect around 25X speedup, and for 100 million points (order
+So we can expect around *25X speedup* for a million points.
+For 100
-of magnitude for modern GWAS), `fastqq::qq` takes 10 seconds on the same
+million points (order of magnitude for modern GWAS), `fastqq::qq` takes
-hardware as for the timings above.
+10 seconds on the same hardware as for the timings above, `qqman::qq`
+takes more than 13.78 (*80X speedup*) minutes for 100 million points and
+if one saves to a vector graphic output, all the data is stored, and the
+file size scales with the amount of points.

 ### `qqnorm` example